Trandolapril and Verapamil

 Another ACE inhibitor, captopril, has been shown to cause agranulocytosis and bone marrow depression rarely in patients with uncomplicated hypertension, but more frequently in patients with renal impairment, especially if they also have a collagen-vascular disease such as systemic lupus erythematosus or scleroderma.
-Available data from clinical trials of trandolapril or Trandolapril and Verapamil hydrochloride extended-release tablets are insufficient to show that trandolapril does not cause agranulocytosis at similar rates.
+Available data from clinical trials of trandolapril or trandolapril/verapamil hydrochloride ER tablets are insufficient to show that trandolapril does not cause agranulocytosis at similar rates.
 As with other ACE inhibitors, periodic monitoring of white blood cell counts in patients with collagen-vascular disease and/or renal disease should be considered.

 Trandolapril in doses of 0.8 mg/kg/day in rabbits, 100.0 mg/kg/day in rats, and 25 mg/kg/day in cynomolgus monkeys (10, 1250, and 312 times the maximum projected human dose, respectively, assuming a 50 kg woman) did not produce teratogenic effects.